asippel89/p2acnet/README.rst

 Necessary Packages
 ~~~~~~~~~~~~~~~~~~

-This module makes use of the following packages, each of which need to be installed:
+This module makes use of the following packages, each of which need to be installed in order for it to run correctly:

 * Requests: `Online Documentation <http://docs.python-requests.org/en/latest/>`_
 * Numpy